 - Broadening the “data infringement” definition that now includes “access or acquisition of unauthorized data.”
-Before this amendment came into practice, it was confined to “acquiring” data that established a higher burden of evidence for the infringement of data.
-An event where cybercriminals have access to data may be deemed a privacy infringement by this change, even though there is no proof that the attackers have accessed or infiltrated deeper in the data.
+Before this amendment came into practice, it was confined to “acquiring” data that established a higher burden of evidence for data infringement.
+An event where cybercriminals have access to data may be deemed a privacy infringement by this change, even though there is no proof that the attackers have accessed or infiltrated more profound into the data.

 - This act widens the period within which the New York Attorney General may bring an action in response to a violation of the SHIELDS Act between two to three years from the date of the notice of the breach or on the day on which the attorney general becomes aware of the offense – with whatever occurring first to be considered.

-- Also, the penalties on such breaches are up by a maximum of $250,000 for failure to notify affected people that the data breach is above $5,000 or $20 per incident.
+- The penalties on such breaches are up by a maximum of $250,000 for failure to notify affected people that the data breach is above $5,000 or $20 per incident.

 The Impact: Who are the ones getting affected?

-Any person or company that owns or licenses computerized data and contains private information about the residents of New York will be subject to the new law.
+Any person or company that owns or licenses computerized data and contains private information about New York residents will be subject to the new law.
 This includes biometric information, unsecured health information, financial account numbers, and email addresses linked to passwords or questions/answers about security.